ProfSynapse/claudesidian-mcp/cline_docs/progress.md

 ### Remaining Issues
 - ✅ VaultManager vs. VaultManagerFacade: The legacy VaultManager class has been removed
-- Interface consolidation: IToolContext is defined in multiple places
+- ✅ Interface consolidation: Fixed IToolContext import issues
 - Type casting: Some type casting is still necessary due to interface mismatches
 - Error handling: Could be further improved with consistent patterns